EconomyLens.com

 OpenAI CEO Sam Altman is expected to defend himself against fellow tech titan Elon Musk's accusations of misusing early investments in the AI behemoth. ©AFP

-Oakland (United States) (AFP) – Elon Musk was obsessed with trying to control OpenAI, the artificial intelligence company’s CEO Sam Altman said Tuesday at a blockbuster trial pitting some of the world’s wealthiest tech titans against each other.
-Altman is the latest in a parade of Silicon Valley megastars to take the stand in the case brought by Musk over OpenAI’s pivot away from scrappy non-profit into the $850 billion juggernaut behind ChatGPT.
+Oakland (United States) (AFP) – Elon Musk was obsessed with trying to control OpenAI, the artificial intelligence company’s CEO Sam Altman said Tuesday at a blockbuster trial that saw him spar with lawyers representing the world’s wealthiest man.
+Altman is the latest in a parade of Silicon Valley megastars to take the stand in the case in which Musk is suing over OpenAI’s pivot away from scrappy non-profit into the $850 billion juggernaut behind ChatGPT.

 Related